aprilhong/bankchurn/README.md

 <img src="https://github.com/aprilhong/bankchurn/assets/78663820/48276029-8458-44f0-9c7a-346b2f28e0a1" width="350" >

-- The data reveals a surprising finding about customer churn ("Exited") in relation to credit card ownership.
-- Although the number of customers with credit cards churned is more than double those without cards, both groups have very similar churn rates.
+- Although the number of churned customers with credit cards is more than double those without cards, both groups have very similar churn rates.
-- Among 7,055 customers who have a credit card, 1,424 churned, resulting in a churn rate of approximately 20.2%.
+- Among customers **with a credit card**, 1,424 out of 7055 have churned, resulting in a **20.2% churn rate**
-- Similarly, for 2,495 customers who don't have a credit card, 613 churned, representing a churn rate of around 20.8%.
+- Similarly, for customers **without a credit card**, 613 out of 2,495 haved churned, representing a **20.8% churn rate**
-- It's unexpected that credit card ownership doesn't have a clearer impact on churn.
-- While the churn rates are slightly different, the difference is minimal.
+- While the churn rates are slightly different, the **difference is minimal**

 #### `Estimated Salary`